3-connected Reduction for Regular Graph Covers: Planar Graphs

 \section{Planar Graphs}

-In this section, we show implication of our theory to planar graphs.
-Using the reduction, we describe the structure of the automorphism groups of planar graphs.
-We also characterize the quotients of planar graphs which results in a direct proof of Negami's Theorem.
-The key point is that regular covering projections behave nicely on 3-connected planar graphs.
+In this section, we show implications of our theory to planar graphs.
+We first discuss some well-known properties of automorphism groups of 3-connected planar graphs.
+We use them to characterize the quotients of planar graphs which results in a proof of Negami's Theorem.
+The key point is that semiregular groups of automorphisms of 3-connected planar graphs are well understood, and therefore one can effectively determine all regular covering projections defined on a 3-connected planar graph.